-Building further on these activities, experiences gained and existing national coordinating mechanism, the GEF grant of this proposed EA shall equip the ministry to fulfill its specific obligations under the SC to review, update and submit the NIP to the COP.
-It is envisaged that the created awareness, inventory and technical capacity will lead to a sustainable administration of new POPs through strengthening of the POPs management structure and updating/creating the necessary policies.
-The GEF's encouragement of global synergy for this NIP update proposal is also envisaged within the context of the proposed outcomes.
-While efforts are made to address specific country needs, global coherence of the activities is considered.
-UNIDO will disseminate lessons learned from various NIP update projects, especially practical experiences gained from conducting new POPs inventories, and recommendations on inventory procedures will be shared with national and international consultants working on this project.
-Knowledge will also be shared during a global workshop organized by the Secretariat of Stockholm Convention (SSC) in autumn of 2012 as well as in SCS webinars.
+Building further on these activities and existing national coordinating mechanism, the GEF grant for the proposed EA shall equip MOEMS to fulfill its specific obligations under the Stockholm Convention to review, update and submit the NIP to the COP.
+It is envisaged that the created national awareness, inventory and technical capacity will lead to a sustainable administration of new POPs through strengthening of the POPs management structure and creation of necessary policies.
+GEF's encouragement of global synergy for this NIP update proposal is also envisaged within the context of the proposed outcomes.
+While efforts are made to address specific country needs, the global coherence of the activities are considered.
+UNIDO will disseminate lessons learned from various NIP update projects, especially practical experiences gained from conducting new POPs inventories, and recommendations on inventory procedures will be shared.
+RECETOX might be involved in several other NIP update projects within the region and will share its practical experiences and lessons learned with UNIDO.

-B. ENABLING ACTIVITY GOALS, OBJECTIVES, AND ACTIVITIES
+B. ENABLING ACTIVITY GOALS, OBJECTIVES, AND ACTIVITIES (The

-(The proposal should briefly justify and describe the project framework.
+proposal should briefly justify and describe the project framework.
 Identify also key stakeholders involved in the project including the private sector, civil society organizations, local and indigenous communities, and their respective roles, as applicable.
 Describe also how the gender dimensions are considered in project design and implementation.)

-The overall goal of the EA is to fulfill the country's obligation under Article 7 of the SC which is to review and update the NIP and submit it to the COP within two years after the amendments enter into force.
+The overall goal of the Enabling Activity (EA) is to fulfill the country's obligation under Article 7 of the Stockholm Convention which is to review and update the NIP and submit it to the COP within two years the amendments enter into force.

-The activities of the proposed EA will fill the gaps required to review and update the NIP.
+The activities of the proposed EA project will fill the gaps required to review and update the NIP.
 This will include strengthening the national coordination mechansim by involving additional stakeholders on new POPs, establishing working groups with expertise on new POPs issues, updating and reviewing the original twelve POPs, conducting a basic inventory of new POPs, assessing the regulatory and policy framework and institutional capacities to manage new POPs, prioritizing and drafting relevant objectives and action plans for reducing and phasing out new POPs.
 Relevant stakeholders will be consulted and involved throughout the project implementation process.
-The updated, endorsed and submitted NIP will provide a basis to implement post-NIP projects in accordance with the requirements of the SC.
+The updated, endorsed and submitted NIP will provide a basis to implement post-NIP projects in accordance with the requirements of the Stockholm Convention.

-The EA project will focus on the attainment of the following outcomes:
+The proposed EA project will focus on the attainment of the following outcomes:

-- The updated NIP endorsed and submitted by the Government to the SC COP; - Participating stakeholders able to manage the additional POPs with newly developed technical skills, expertise and awareness.
+- The updated National Implementation Plan (NIP) endorsed and submitted by the Government to the Stockholm Convention Conference of Parties (COP); and - Participating stakeholders able to manage the additional POPs with newly developed technical skills, expertise and awareness.